- Step 1

 Step 5 - Register

-You should be ready to build you schedule and register online at eConnect. eConnect will provide you with all the information you need to register.
+New students must submit a Class Request form.
+Current students, at this point are ready to build their schedules and register online at eConnect. eConnect will provide you with all the information you need to register.

 What you should check for:

 - Advising report for restrictions and online registration eligibility